Hilton Woods

-Hilton Woods (born 10 September 1968) is a swimmer who swam for Michigan's Oakland University, and represented the Netherlands Antilles at the 1984 Los Angeles and 1988 Korea Olympics.
-He grew up in Willemstad, Caracao in the Netherlands Antilles.
+Hilton Woods (10 September 1968 – 22 January 2026) was a Dutch Antillean swimmer who swam for Michigan's Oakland University, and represented the Netherlands Antilles at the 1984 Los Angeles and 1988 Korea Olympics.

 Olympics

-He competed at the 1984 Summer Olympics and the 1988 Summer Olympics.
+Woods competed at the 1984 Summer Olympics and the 1988 Summer Olympics.
 Participating in the 1984 Los Angeles Olympics at 15, Woods competed in the 100-meter freestyle, placing 40th with a time of 53.92 in his preliminary heat.
 He was around 3.6 seconds from medal contention among the swimmers who made the finals.

-At the 1988 Seoul Olympics on September 24, 1988, as a Sophomore at Oakland, he improved to 16th overall in the 100-meter freestyle with a time of 51.25 only around 1.6 seconds from medal contention, had he made the finals.
+At the 1988 Seoul Olympics on 24 September 1988, as a Sophomore at Oakland, he improved to 16th overall in the 100-meter freestyle with a time of 51.25 only around 1.6 seconds from medal contention, had he made the finals.
 He was 16th overall in the 50-meter freestyle with a time of 23.65, around .94 seconds from medal contention had he made the finals.
 He served as the flag bearer for his country at the Olympic procession.
 Pete Hovland, Woods's coach at Oakland University coached the Netherlands Antilles swim team at the 1988 Olympics, though Woods was the only swimming competitor.

 In April 1987, Woods became the first Black swimmer to break a YMCA national record, swimming his best event, the 50-meter freestyle, in a time of 20.82 at the National YMCA Swimming and Diving Championships at the Justus Aquatic Center in greater Orlando, Florida, now the Rosen Aquatic Center.
 The record was broken the same day by Tim Jackson, a Black swimmer from Bolles High School in a time of 20.64.

 Pan American games

-In international competition at the age of only 18, Woods won a bronze medal in his most competitive event, the 50 metre freestyle with a time of 23.39 at the 10th annual 1987 Pan American Games in Indianapolis on August 14, 1987.
+In international competition at the age of only 18, Woods won a bronze medal in his most competitive event, the 50 metre freestyle with a time of 23.39 at the 10th annual 1987 Pan American Games in Indianapolis on 14 August 1987.
 He officially represented the United States at the games.
 In the 100-meter freestyle, in which Woods also competed, he swam a 52.13.7, placing sixth in the fierce international competition.
 At the collegiate level, as he would attend a Division II NCAA University, Woods would be nationally ranked in the event.